+- (a) Money changer licensees;

+- (b) Financing company licensees;

+- (c) Microfinance institutions;

+- (d) Payment service providers (PSP); and

+- (e) Trust service providers.

 - HC-B.1.2 The implementation of the rules in this Module should be commensurate with the size, complexity, structure, economic significance, risk profile and business model of the licensee and the group to which it belongs, if any.
-In cases of certain licensees (e.g. overseas investment firm licensees, smaller and limited scope firms where CBB assesses that certain specific rules in this Module are less relevant or too cumbersome to apply, it will be willing to consider alternative governance arrangement. - HC-B.1.3 For overseas investment firm licensees, all references in this Module to the board of directors or a board sub-committee should be interpreted as references to the Head Office (HO), Regional Office (RO) or the relevant function(s) at HO or RO (as applicable). - HC-B.1.4 Overseas investment firm licensees should satisfy the CBB that equivalent or similar arrangements are in place at either the branch or the parent entity level, and that such arrangements provide for effective high-level controls over activities conducted by the branch, commensurate with the size, complexity, nature and the risk profile of the branch.
-If the branch is unable to satisfy the CBB that the governance arrangements are equivalent, the CBB will assess the potential impact of risks and require that the licensee satisfy that compensating alternative arrangements are in place to address any risks relevant to the Bahrain operations.
+In cases of certain licensees (e.g. overseas licensees, smaller and limited scope firms where CBB assesses that certain specific rules in this Module are less relevant or too cumbersome to apply, it will be willing to consider alternative governance arrangement.

+- HC-B.1.3 For overseas licensees, all references in this Module to the board of directors or a board sub-committee should be interpreted as references to the Head Office (HO), Regional Office (RO) or the relevant function(s) at HO or RO (as applicable).

+- HC-B.1.4 Overseas licensees should satisfy the CBB that equivalent or similar arrangements are in place at either the overseas licensee or the parent entity level, and that such arrangements provide for effective high-level controls over activities conducted by the overseas licensee, commensurate with the size, complexity, nature and the risk profile of the overseas licensee.
+If the overseas licensee is unable to satisfy the CBB that the governance arrangements are equivalent, the CBB will assess the potential impact of risks and require that the licensee satisfy that compensating alternative arrangements are in place to address any risks relevant to the Bahrain operations.

-HC: High-level Controls Section HC-B.2: Page 1 of 1
+HC: High-level Controls Section HC-B.1: Page 1 of 1